What makes Thai Massage or any other therapy unique? There are lots of massage and therapy systems to choose from, and

 5. Thai Massage allows you to use many different body parts

 Even smaller therapists can therefore be extremely effective.
 The best examples are the countless tiny female Thai Massage therapists who can make even large clients wince.
 Everybody who has been to Thailand can confirm that.

 Advantage for therapist: The ability to use many body parts and reduce the use of hands can be a lifesaver for your massage career.
 Hand and wrist problems can stop your massage therapist profession dead in its tracks if you don’t know how to use other tools besides your hands.

 This is where Thai Massage offers a huge advantage.
 When I do intense therapy sessions on large clients, I use my hands for less than 50% of the session.
 All the deep work is done with forearms, elbows, knees, and feet.

 6 .
 Thai Massage incorporates lots of motion and stretching

-Advantage for client: If you lie in one position and your therapist is putting pressure on one area, the effect is more localized than if your entire body is put through lots of motion and stretches which effect much larger sections of the body.
+Advantage for client: If you lie in one position and your therapist is putting pressure on one area, the effect is more localized than if your entire body is put through lots of motion and stretches which affect much larger sections of the body.